Ultimate Fairborn Real Estate Investing Guide for 2026

 Property Taxes

-Property taxes largely effect a Buy and Hold investor’s revenue.
-You need a location where that expense is reasonable.
-Steadily increasing tax rates will typically keep increasing.
-High property taxes reveal a deteriorating economy that won’t hold on to its existing residents or attract new ones.
+Real property taxes largely influence a Buy and Hold investor's returns.
+Locations with high property tax rates must be declined.
+Regularly growing tax rates will typically keep going up.
+High real property taxes indicate a deteriorating economic environment that will not hold on to its existing residents or attract additional ones.

 Price to rent ratio